International Student Office

 Opening of School

-In advance of our opening of school for 2017 - 2018, WMA students will need to complete paperwork, make travel and end of summer plans and get ready for a great academic year.
-Information can be found here.
+In advance of our opening of school for 2018 - 2019, WMA students will need to complete paperwork, make travel and end of summer plans and get ready for a great academic year.
+Information will be posted here when ready.

-The 2017-2018 Registration and Orientation Arrival form must be completed and returned to the Deans office by August 1, 2017.
-The ROA form and all other pertinent information and forms for the upcoming academic year can be found at here.
+The 2018-2019 Registration and Orientation Arrival form must be completed and returned to the Deans office by August 1, 2018.
+The ROA form and all other pertinent information and forms for the upcoming academic year will be posted here when ready.

 Students from Korea, Belgium, Italy and Russia enjoyed a night of cooking dumplings with Dr. Kathy Gorski.